 The BSHS is very pleased to announce a competition for up to 3 bursaries of £4,000 each to support students taking a Master’s degree in the history of science, technology or medicine.
 This round of awards will be available to those who have been accepted on a Master’s programme for the academic year 2020-2021.

-- Applicants must have a confirmed place upon a taught Master’s course focusing on the history of science, technology or medicine, at a higher education institution in the United Kingdom or Republic of Ireland.
+- Applicants must have a confirmed place on a Master’s programme in the United Kingdom or the Republic of Ireland

 - Non-members of the Society are welcome to apply but successful applicants will be asked to join the society

 Applications will be considered by members of the Society’s Grants Committee, and other experts as appropriate.
 No interviews will be held.
-Applicants will normally be notified by the end of October.
+Applicants will be notified by the end of July.
 Details of successful applicants may be published in the Society’s newsletter Viewpoint where appropriate.
-No correspondence will be entered into except under exceptional circumstances.

-In addition to the bursary, the successful applicants will receive a year’s free membership of the BSHS and a free registration at the BSHS postgraduate conference in January.
-Grants will be paid by cheque or bank transfer at the start of the agreed award period.
+In addition to the bursary, the successful applicants will receive a year’s free membership of the BSHS and free registration at the BSHS postgraduate conference.
+Grants will be paid by bank transfer at the start of the agreed award period.
 Grants not taken up within six months will be cancelled.
 Bursary recipients must notify the Society if their situation changes; a portion of the bursary may be reclaimed if the course is not completed.
-Bursary recipients must submit a formal two-page report at the end of their award period, and an informal 700-word article for publication in the summer issue of Viewpoint.
-They should acknowledge the support of the Society in any publications or conference presentations which may arise from their Master’s course.
+Bursary recipients must submit a brief report at the end of their award period.
+They should acknowledge the support of the Society in any publications or conference presentations which may arise from their work for the Master’s degree.